 Steps to Unlock Bootloader via Fastboot

-- Download and Install ADB and Fastboot on your PC.
+- You need the latest version of ADB and Fastboot installed on your PC.
+Download and Install ADB and Fastboot on your PC.

 - Go to the folder where ABD and Fastboot are installed on your device.